All Episodes

 Wow.

-So that yeah, I guess that the victories are slowly coming as far as bringing sanity back to our cities and towns across the country.
+So, yeah, I guess the victories are slowly coming as far as bringing sanity back to our cities and towns across the country.

 And Paul, thanks for joining again on short notice.

-All right, we wrap this puppy up in the Sean Hannity show.
+We wrap this puppy up on the show on Hannity Show.

 That's amazing.